LittleCatXX/thesis/README.md

 --------------------
     add API
-can save UID to DB
+-can save UID to DB
-can save text to DB
+-can save text to DB
-can't reply
+-can't reply